How to Flip Furniture for Profit: A Step-by-Step Guide

 Begin Small

-Manageable Projects: Initiate your journey with simpler projects that require minimal refurbishment to build confidence and refine your skills.
+Manageable Projects: Start with easier projects that need little work.
+This will help you build confidence and improve your skills.

-Gradual Expansion: As you gain experience and improve your techniques, progressively tackle more complex projects and broaden your inventory.
+Gradual Expansion: As you get better and gain experience, try taking on more challenging projects and expand your inventory.

 Understanding Profit Potential